ACURO Submission FAQs

 - Does ACURO accept amendments approved thru the veterinary verification and consultation (VVC) process?

-If an IACUC approves a major amendment using the VVC process adhering to all the stipulations of the current ACURO Protocol Change Guidance, they may immediately implement the change and do not need to wait for ACURO review and approval.
-Submit the VVC approved amendment, or amended version of the IACUC approved protocol, and IACUC approval documentation to ACURO within 5 business days of VVC approval.
+If an IACUC approves a significant change using the VVC process adhering to all the stipulations of the current ACURO Protocol Change Policy, they may immediately implement the change and do not need to await receipt of ACURO approval.
+Submit the VVC approved amendment submission, and documentation of the veterinary consultation with IACUC notification to ACURO within 5 business days of VVC approval.

 - What documentation should be submitted for protocol amendments?

 Submit the IACUC approved amendment or amended version of the IACUC approved protocol, and documentation of IACUC amendment approval.
 If the submission includes an amended copy of the full protocol, you must indicate clearly (e.g., by highlighting, strike-thru, etc.) specifically what parts of the protocol were amended.
-Alternatively, provide a detailed description of the changes made along with a statement that no other changes were made to the protocol other than those indicated.
+Alternatively, provide a detailed description of the changes made along with a statement that no other changes were made to the protocol besides those indicated.
+Amendments for international protocols must be submitted in the ACURO International Amendment format which must be signed and dated by the IACUC Chair or equivalent approving authority.

 - May I initiate an IACUC-approved amendment while waiting for ACURO's approval?

-Amendments requiring ACURO review and approval may only be implemented after receiving approval from ACURO.
-Amendments approved by VVC are the only exceptions.
-Refer to ACURO SUBMISSION FAQ #19.
+No. Amendments requiring ACURO review and approval may only be implemented after receiving approval from ACURO.
+Significant changes approved using the VVC process while adhering to the ACURO Protocol Change Policy are the only exceptions ACURO SUBMISSION FAQ #19.

 - Does ACURO need to receive amendments that add additional personnel to animal use protocols?